scalacenter/tasty-query/README.md

 Reading TASTy files is therefore complex, and requires a full classpath to make sense of it.
 The product is a multi-dimensional graph involving symbols, trees and types.

-tasty-query's job is to read TASTy files for you, and present the information it contains (explicitly or implicitly) in as convenient way as possible.
+tasty-query's job is to read TASTy files for you, and present the information it contains (explicitly or implicitly) in as convenient a way as possible.

 ## Use cases